A Complete Guide for Dental Crown Procedure

 Getting a dental crown typically involves two to three visits to the dentist if no further dental procedure is needed.
 Here’s a step-by-step breakdown of the process:

-• Examination and Consultation: our dentists will begin with a thorough examination, including X-rays, to assess the health of your tooth, the surrounding bone and the gum health.
+Our dentists will begin with a thorough examination, including X-rays, to assess the health of your tooth, the surrounding bone, and your gum health.
 If the tooth is severely decayed or if there’s a risk of infection or injury to the tooth’s pulp, a root canal treatment may be necessary before placing a crown.

-• If a significant portion of the tooth is missing due to damage or decay, our dentist may use a filling material to “build up” the tooth to provide enough structure for the crown.
+If a significant portion of the tooth is missing due to damage or decay, our dentist may use a filling material to “build up” the tooth to provide enough structure that support the dental cap placement.

 Cost of Dental Crowns in Turkey

 One of the significant advantages of getting dental crowns in Turkey is the cost savings.
-Dental treatments in Turkey are considerably more affordable compared to the UK and USA due to lower overhead costs and competitive pricing.
+Dental treatments in Turkey are considerably more affordable compared to Europe and the USA due to lower overhead costs and competitive pricing.

-At Sauve Clinic we offer patients on dental tourism an affordable package system according to the type of dental crown suitable for the patient’s case and also according to whether the patient needs further dental procedures like tooth build-up, dental filling, and calculus cleansing, and plaque control in order to receive efficient dental crowns that are high in function and high in durability.
+At Suave Clinic, we offer patients on dental tourism an affordable package system according to the type of dental crown suitable for the patient’s case, and also according to whether the patient needs further dental procedures like tooth build-up, dental filling, calculus cleansing, and plaque control to receive efficient dental crowns that are high in function and high in durability.

-We offer affordable prices not only from the UK and the USA but from all over the world.
-Contact us to learn more about our package price system.
+We offer affordable prices not only from Europe and the USA but from all over the world.
+Contact us to learn more about our packages and deals at Suave Clinic.

 Dental Crowns Post-Treatment Recovery

-After receiving a dental crown, it’s crucial to follow dental crown aftercare instructions in order to ensure dental crown longevity and durability
+After receiving a dental crown, it’s crucial to follow the dental crown aftercare instructions to ensure dental crown longevity and durability

 1. Avoid Hard and Sticky food for a few days after receiving the crown.

-2. Avoid Smoking and alcoholic beverages for a few days after receiving the dental crown in order to avoid any gum / gingival irritation.
+2. Avoid Smoking and alcoholic beverages for a few days after receiving the dental crown to avoid any gum / gingival irritation.

-3. Oral Hygiene is a must, Keep brushing and flossing to avoid any plaque accumulation and gum diseases.
+3. Oral Hygiene is a must.
+Keep brushing and flossing to avoid any plaque accumulation and gum disease.

-4. Avoid any chewing bad habits that could lead to crown fractures like (pins biting, ice chewing, etc..)
+4. Avoid any chewing bad habits that could lead to crown fractures, like pin biting, ice chewing, etc.

 5. Regular dental checkups.

-While dental crowns are a reliable restorative option and the most efficient solution for preserving a damaged tooth and restore its function, shape and durability, they are not without potential drawbacks:
+While dental crowns are a reliable restorative option and the most efficient solution for preserving a damaged tooth and restoring its function, shape, and durability, they are not without potential drawbacks:

 • Tooth Sensitivity: Some patients may experience sensitivity to hot or cold temperatures after the crown placement.
 And this usually subsides after a few days to a few weeks post-treatment.
-Patients could use desensitizing toothpaste to manage this sensitivity discomfort.
+Patients could have OTC pain killers like Ibuprofen to manage this sensitivity discomfort.

-• Chipping or Cracking: Although rare, ceramic or porcelain crowns can chip or crack, especially if exposed to excessive force, bad chewing habits or hard foods.
+• Chipping or Cracking: Although rare, cheap ceramic or porcelain crowns can chip or crack, especially if exposed to excessive force, bad chewing habits, or hard foods.

-• Too High crown in the patient’s mouth: It’s rare to face this drawback if the dental crown is done by a professional, but in this case the patient should head directly to the dentist for further in-clinic adjustment for proper fitting if the crown is too high and the patient faces discomfort.
+• Too High points of the crown in the patient’s mouth: in this case, the patient should head directly to the dentist for further in-clinic adjustment for proper fitting if the crown is too high and the patient faces discomfort.

-• Loose Crowns: the dental crown is meant to be a permanent long-lasting tooth shaped cap in the patient’s mouth.
+• Loose Crowns: The dental crown is meant to be a permanent, fixed, long-lasting tooth-shaped cap in the patient’s mouth.
 If the cement that holds the crown in place washes out, the crown can become loose.
 This may require re-cementation or replacement.

 Dental Crowns Frequently Asked Questions